The Kinloch Club

 Standing on the tee facing an uphill shot that is blind, you might wonder why the fourteenth Whakatika (Rise) was one of our favorites.
 But just wait until you get to your approach shot of this 371-yard par 4 and then try and disagree with us.
 With its own version of the ghost tree left, and some hungry bunkers short, trust your distance to avoid all the beautiful trouble that awaits!
 Coming up just short, Menekse split the bunkers on the left but was able to get up and down for her third net birdie of the back nine alone!

 To say that our knees were shaking when we first saw Tüpato (Caution), the fifteenth hole, would not be an exaggeration!
-With a deep bunker short, this 219-yard par 3 is one of the greatest one shooter that we have ever played!
+With a deep bunker short, this 219-yard par 3 is one of the greatest one-shot holes that we have ever played!
 If I have a miss in my bag, a pulled rescue club is certainly it.
 Playing into the wind, the rescue was definitely the right distance.
-Afraid of a certainly lost ball, I decided to hit 4 iron just to see what would happen.
-And, to my astonishment, I hit the absolute best 4-iron of my life!
+Afraid of a certain lost ball, I decided to hit 4 iron just to see what would happen.
+And, to my astonishment, I flushed the greatest 4-iron of my life!

 Great Golf Course with a View

 To be honest, you could pick any hole from thirteen through seventeen as your favorite, and you wouldn’t get any objections from us.
 Checking our scorecards, Menekse played this stretch of incredible golf holes at net even par.
 And I played them at one over.
-We’ve heard that there are great views with a golf course, or there are great golf courses with a view.
+We’ve heard that there are great views with a golf course.
+And that there are great golf courses with a view.
 The Kinloch Club truly falls into the second category, because it is just a great golf course first.
 That it offers an incredible view, well, that is just the cherry on top!